tomkat-cr/data_lakehouse_local_stack/README.md

 ### Build the Hive Metastore

-If the igestion process stops and you don't want to resume/finish it, you can run the Hive metastore building, and be able to run the SQL queries and build the reports:
+If the ingestion process stops and you don't want to resume/finish it, you can run the Hive metastore building, and be able to run the SQL queries and build the reports:

 ```sh
 MODE=hive_process make raygun_ip_processing